kalisthea/edelweiss-documenation/docs/user-stories/risk-modeling/rm-element.md

 ### Dataset

+> **Definition**
-- "Dataset" element is used to set up insample and outsample range that will be used to train the model within the process.
+"Dataset" element is used to set up insample and outsample range that will be used to train the model within the process.

 - Setting up the insample range is mandatory while you can choose not to set the outsample range.